 In the Netherlands, recent decades have seen the introduction and farewell of multiple paper and digital voting systems.
-They all had their pros and cons in terms of trustworthiness and ease of use.
-As for most systems, they are not 100% airtight, which is too much to ask.
-A more important question is: will its flaws affect the final outcome and is this system acceptable in terms of ease of use?
+They all had their pros and cons in terms of trustworthiness.
+As for most systems, they were not 100% airtight, which is after all extremely hard to achieve.
+However, great care should be taken in order to discover whether or not flaws in a voting system will affect the final outcome and if a specific system is acceptable in terms of ease of use.